dvln/viper/README.md

 ### Reading Config Files

-If you want to support a config file, Viper requires a minimal configuration so it knows where to look for the config file.
-Viper supports json, toml and yaml files.
-Viper can search multiple paths, but currently a single viper only supports a single config file.
+If you want to support a config file, viper (aka: cfg) requires a minimal configuration so it knows where to look for the config file.
+The package supports json, toml and yaml files and can search multiple paths.
+However, currently a single viper instance only supports a single config file.

 	viper.SetConfigName("config") // name of config file (without extension) viper.AddConfigPath("/etc/appname/")   // path to look for the config file in